WeAreAcademy/academy-react-ts-starter-vite/README.md

 ## Attaching the vscode javascript debugger to your react app (in dev)

-(This is meant an alternative to the excellent chrome devtools)
+(This is meant as an optional alternative to the excellent chrome devtools.)

 -   Start the dev server (e.g. yarn dev)
 -   In vscode, switch to the "Run and debug" tab from the side menu